Arjun-08/Community-detection-algorithm/README.md

   - The Louvain algorithm outperformed the Girvan-Newman algorithm in efficiency, especially for larger datasets.
   - Girvan-Newman offered finer-grained community detection but was computationally expensive.

+## Contact

+If you have any questions or suggestions, please feel free to reach out to me at nvarjunmani07@gmail.com.